mvantieghem/longitudinal_study_forecasting/README.md

 ### Input of application:
 Data provided by user, which sets variable inputs.
+Default dataset provided from the COPE Study cohort of the Baby Bees Lab, NYU Langone.

 ### Instructions for users:
 #### 1) Provide input csv file.